Rosetta Stone (software): Endangered Language Program

 The Endangered Language Program was created in 2004 for use by endangered language communities engaged in language revitalization.

 Organizations that contract the Endangered Language Program to develop custom software own the sales and distribution rights over their final product, allowing communities control over this language resource and respecting indigenous intellectual property rights.
 These versions are thus not marketed via the usual outlets such as bookstores or commercial websites.

 Based in Harrisonburg, Virginia, the Endangered Language Program began offering a corporate grant program in 2007 to underwrite development costs for awarded communities.
 Rosetta Stone Inc. offered the first awards of the grant program to the Chitimacha Tribe of Louisiana and the Navajo Language Renaissance coalition.

 The Endangered Language Program also offers paid internships to graduate and undergraduate students interested in contributing to the work of the program.

 In November 2015 the Chickasaw Nation, through the Chickasaw Language Revitalization Program established in 2007, contracted with Rosetta Stone to customize language learning content to preserve and introduce the Chickasaw language to its 60,000+ members worldwide.
 This effort comes as the Chickasaw Nation has approximately 50 native speakers remaining, with its last monolingual speaker having died in 2013.

+Rosetta Stone is currently working on projects for the Mille Lacs dialect of the Ojibwe language and Chikashshanompa' (Chickasaw language) and Chamtéela (Luiseño language).
+Rosetta Stone has supported Indigenous languages including Diné Bizaad (Navajo language), Kanien'kéha (Mohawk language), Sitimaxa (Chitimacha language), Iñupiaq language (Coastal), Iñupiaq (Kobuk, Alaska/Selawik, Alaska), and Iñupiaq (Alaska North Slope).